OpenNews/srccon/sponsors.md

 ## Local Media Sponsors

-Local Media Sponsorship is open only to media companies from the Portland area.
+Local Media Sponsorship is open only to media companies from the Minneapolis/St. Paul area.
 As a Local Media Sponsor, you receive:

 * 2 free tickets to SRCCON.
 * Logo on sponsorship page of SRCCON website.